dougwithseismic/hypercaps/apps/hypercaps/README.md

 - **Key Mapping Interface**: User-friendly interface to view and manage key mappings
 - **Windows Native Integration**: Uses Windows API through PowerShell for reliable key detection

-## Prerequisites
+## System Requirements

+- Windows 10 or Windows 11
+- PowerShell with execution policy that allows running scripts
 - Node.js (v18 or higher)
 - pnpm (v8 or higher)

-- Windows 10/11
-- PowerShell with execution policy that allows running scripts
+> **Important**: This application is not compatible with macOS or Linux.
+Attempting to install or run on these platforms will result in an error.

 ## Installation